 The receipt of grant funds typically requires specific documentation and financial records be established and maintained for multiple years.
-In order to show compliance with grant conditions, for both internal and external review, the a Grant Folder should contain all the associated documentation.
+In order to show compliance with grant conditions, for both internal and external review, a Grant Folder should contain all the associated documentation.
 These files shall be compiled in a designated grant folder and made available for internal audits, county auditors, or external auditing agencies as needed.
-The Grant Folder is prepared and maintained by the Grant Coordinator and Grant Project Director within OMB's files in electronic and hard copies (if required by the grant) and should contain, but not limited to the following:
+The Grant Folder is prepared and maintained by the Grant Coordinator and Grant Project Director in electronic and hard copies (if required by the grant) and should contain, but not limited to the following:

-- A. Cover page listing the grant title, mailing address for the grant agency, contact person at the grant agency with email address, phone and fax numbers, funding sources by amount and percentage, beginning and ending dates, grant identification number, CFDA # for federal grants or CSFA # for state grants, fund and department numbers assigned to the grant, project director and extension, brief description of the project, Board of County Commissioners approval date, any special conditions the grant requires, and report/reimbursement due dates - B. Copy of the signed Grant Application - C. Copy of the executed Grant Agreement (by both County and Grant Agency) - D. Copy of signed amendments, if any, to the original Grant Agreement - E. Copies of all correspondence, with the Grant Project Director, Clerk of the Court, & the Funding Agency summarizing important items discussed
+- A. Copy of completed Grant Attachments. - В. Copy of the signed Grant Application/Proposal. - C. Copy of the executed Grant Agreement (by both County and Grant Agency). - D. Copy of signed amendments, supplements, and extensions, if any, to the original Grant Agreement. - E. Copies of all correspondence, with the Grant Project Director, Clerk of the Court, and the Funding Agency summarizing important items discussed. - F. Copies of all reports and reimbursement requests, signed if appropriate, submitted to the Grant Agency and any supporting documents used to prepare the reports. - G. All internal or external monitoring reports and journal entry documentation. - Copies of the completed close out package and any supporting documents used to prepare the H. closeout. - I. Copies of all documentation related to audits, requests for information, or other related requests for information/records pertaining to the grant award and administration.

-Board of County Commissioner Nassau County, Florida Section VIII - Grants Manual Policy

-- F. Copies of all reports and reimbursement requests, signed if appropriate, submitted to the Grant Agency and any supporting documents used to prepare the reports - G. All internal or external monitoring reports and journal entry documentation - H. Copies of the completed close out package and any supporting documents used to prepare the closeout

-The Grant Project Director should ensure all documentation is copied to the Grants Coordinator.
+The Grant Project Director should ensure the Grant Coordinator receives a copy for the grant folder.